alexdiazortiz/Bayesian_Modeling_Covid19/README.md

 * RJAGS package of Martyn Plummer to perform MCMC to obtain posterior estimates
    - See : https://cran.r-project.org/web/packages/rjags/index.html

-* Additional R packages
-   - dplyr
-   - MLmetrics
+* Packages for parallel computations (see full list in the "utilities" file:
    - foreach
    - doFuture
    - doRNG

 It performs:
-* A nonlinear parametric fit of the COVID19 spread (i.e., fatalities and confirmed cases) by country.
+* A nonlinear parametric fit of the COVID19 spread (i.e., fatalities, confirmed cases, recovered) by country.

 It provides:
-* A dataframe summarizing the model parameters by country for further analysis.
-* Spread (fatalities and confirmed cases) plots.
+* Spreading (atalities, confirmed cases, recovered and active cases) plots both cdaily and cumulative.